Stuycs-K/final-project-5-baig-dua/WORKLOG.md

 - I wrote the skeleton of classes Cube2x2 and Cube 3x3.
 I also wrote the scramble method both cubes will use.

+## 5/24/2024 - 5/27/2024
+- I wrote helper methods for the turn methods of the cubes, also worked on setup().

 ## GROUP MEMBER 2